lucky20511/EMV-Documents/transaction-process/overall-process.md

-         in which -- ARPC is used for Issuer Authentication in the Completion Step and -- ARPC will be verified by ICC's TDES key -- TDES will be derived by using MDK, PAN and PAN sequence number
+         in which -- ARPC is used for Issuer Authentication in the Completion Step and -- ARPC will be verified by ICC's TDES key -- Issuer Authentication is based on TDES cryptography -- Every ICC has a unique TDES key -- TDES will be derived by using MDK, PAN and PAN sequence number

 @ARPC -- Authorization Response Cryptogram
 @ARQC -- Authorization Request Cryptogram